Home of the Underdogs

 James Bond: The Stealth Affair screenshot

-James Bond: The Stealth Affair is a fun spy adventure that was originally released in Europe as Operation Stealth in Europe without the James Bond license-- a fact that explains why the game's plot doesn't follow any Bond story.
+James Bond: The Stealth Affair is a fun spy adventure that was originally released in Europe as Operation Stealth without the James Bond license – a fact that explains why the game's plot doesn't follow any Bond story.
 That doesn't mean that the original plot here is bad, though.
-In fact, it is intriguing enough to be a Bond movie material: a top-secret stealth fighter has been stolen from a US base, so it's up to you to track down its location and bring it back.
-Of course, the fate of the whole world rest on your weary shoulders...
+In fact, it is intriguing enough to be a Bond movie material: a top-secret stealth fighter has been stolen from a US airbase, so it's up to you to track it down and bring it back.
+Of course, ultimately the fate of the whole world rests on your weary shoulders...

 Reviewed by: Underdogs